nebulastream/nebulastream/docs/design/20240822_query_frontend.md

 ```

 For processing, this string is basically written into a c++ file and compiled.
+We want a streaming SQL frontend.
-This approach has the following drawbacks:
+Besides, the current approach has the following drawbacks:
 - The compilation is slow, taking about 1 second, which is too long, for example, for running multiple integration tests.
 - The process is insecure because users could add arbitrary c++ code to the query string, which would be compiled.